digital-asset/docs.daml.com/docs/3.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

    :align: center
    :width: 80%

-As of `v2.5.0 <https://blog.digitalasset.com/developers/release-notes/2.5.0>`__, the syncrhonizer manager uses PostgreSQL in an HA configuration for HA support.
+As of `v2.5.0 <https://blog.digitalasset.com/developers/release-notes/2.5.0>`__, the synchronizer manager uses PostgreSQL in an HA configuration for HA support.

 Trigger Service
 ***************